everage-app/lendgismo-site/docs/__PROGRESS_REPORT.md

 ## 🤝 How to Continue

-**Reply with one of the following**:

-1. **"Generate all remaining docs"** - I'll create all Phase 2-6 files
+Available follow-ups:

+1. Generate remaining documentation for Phases 2–6
-2. **"Set up Docusaurus only"** - I'll scaffold the docs site
+2. Set up Docusaurus with branding and search
-3. **"Create architecture docs next"** - I'll do Phase 2
-4. **"Show me the Netlify config"** - I'll create deployment config
-5. **"Generate a summary report"** - I'll create the readiness doc

-Or specify exactly what you'd like me to focus on next!
+3. Author the architecture documentation (Phase 2)
+4. Provide production-ready Netlify configuration
+5. Produce an updated readiness summary report

 ---